Video Encoding: The Definitive Guide [Updated for 2024]

 With Dacast, you can use the analytics feature to determine where most of your viewers live.
 Then, the software will match that information with average internet speeds to get a sense of the average connection speed of your customers.

-You can set your overall bitrate to match their download speed in order to achieve a reliable playback.
+You can set your overall bitrate to match their download speed to achieve a reliable playback.
 We recommend a short trial and error test to determine which settings to use.
 This will help you determine how low you can get the bitrate of a video while maintaining the appropriate quality.

 To conduct the test, you can start with a high frame width (say 1280px, which is 720p at the 16:9 aspect ratio) and a relatively low bitrate (around 512kbps).
 See how the video looks when encoded with these settings.
 If you are not pleased with the image quality, try either lowering the frame width or increasing the bitrate.